sottlmarek/DevSecOps/README.md

 ## Infrastructure as code security

-Scanning your infrascructure when it is only code helps shift-left the security.
+Scanning your infrastructure when it is only code helps shift-left the security.
 Many tools offer in IDE scanning and providing real-time advisory do Cloud engineers.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |